awemulya/nerp/hr/nerp_hr_doc/readme.txt

 1. Accountant and Payroll Accountant
 2. Payroll Accountant for branch so (Payroll Accountant of which branch is to be specified)

+#Fiscal Year Notes (HR)
+1. Employee Accounts are created with respect to current FiscalYear only.
+2. Existing employee accounts are raplicated only when new FiscalYear is created.
+3. Initial FiscalYear is created upto 2073/74.
+4. Employee Account will be created correctly only when if we are creating Employee Accounts with latest entered FiscalYear.

 # Employee model grade_number note
 * grade_number field in Employee model represents the max grade the employee can use.